DolbyUUU/Logic-RL-Lite/README.md

-# Logic-RL-Lite: Lightweight Replication of DeepSeek-R1-Zero
+# Logic-RL-Lite: Lightweight Replication of DeepSeek-R1-Zero and Result Analysis

 **Logic-RL-Lite** is a lightweight replication study of the [DeepSeek-R1-Zero](https://github.com/deepseek-ai/DeepSeek-R1) framework.
 This project investigates the use of **pure reinforcement learning (RL)** without supervised fine-tuning (SFT) to post-train base models for reasoning capabilities.
 It is a follow-up of the Logic-RL project.